jetbrains-academy/kotlin-onboarding-object-oriented-programming/aliasServer/aliasServerCardService/task.md

 It's time to revive the cards.
 The package `jetbrains.kotlin.course.alias.card` already has the regular class `CardService`.
 You just need to add several properties and implement several methods:

-- add a property `identifierFactory` with the type `IdentifierFactory` to generate identifiers for each card.
+- Add a property `identifierFactory` with the type `IdentifierFactory` to generate identifiers for each card.
   Don't forget to add the default value for it (just create a new instance of the `IdentifierFactory` class).
-- add a property `cards` that stores a list of cards (`List<Card>`), you should initialize it by calling the `generateCards` method.
+- Add a property `cards` that stores a list of cards (`List<Card>`), you should initialize it by calling the `generateCards` method.
-- add a companion object into the `CardService` class and declare the `WORDS_IN_CARD` const variable to store the number of words for the cards.
+- Add a companion object into the `CardService` class and declare the `WORDS_IN_CARD` const variable to store the number of words for the cards.
   You need to assign the value `4` to it.
 Also, declare `cardsAmount` here, which stores the possible number of
   cards: `words.size / WORDS_IN_CARD`.
   The project contains a predefined list of words `words`.
-- implement the `toWords` function from the `CardService` class, which is an extension function for `List<String>` and converts each element from this list into `Word`.
+- Implement the `toWords` function from the `CardService` class, which is an extension function for `List<String>` and converts each element from this list into `Word`.
-- implement the `generateCards` function, which shuffles the `words` list, splits it into chunks with `WORDS_IN_CARD` words each, takes `cardsAmount` chunks for `cardsAmount` cards, and finally creates a new `Card` for each chunk.
+- Implement the `generateCards` function, which shuffles the `words` list, splits it into chunks with `WORDS_IN_CARD` words each, takes `cardsAmount` chunks for `cardsAmount` cards, and finally creates a new `Card` for each chunk.
-- implement the `getCardByIndex` method, which accepts `index` (an integer number) and returns the `Card` at this index.
+- Implement the `getCardByIndex` method, which accepts `index` (an integer number) and returns the `Card` at this index.
-  It is better to throw an error if the card does not exist to explain to user what happened.
+  It is better to throw an error if the card does not exist to explain what happened to the user.

-After finishing this task you will be able to play on the game:
+After finishing this task you will be able to play the game:

 ![The current state of the game](../../utils/src/main/resources/images/states/alias/state1.gif)